Linear Approximations

 \]

-transposition is itself a linear operation — and in the second line we use the scalar identity
+transposition is itself a linear operation.
+The second line uses the scalar identity

 \(\mathbf{b} = \mathbf{x}\).